 - Harvest sloes when ripe

 - Freeze sloes for a minimum of 24 hours

 - Place the frozen sloes into a wide-mouthed lidded jar – enough to fill halfway

 - Pour a good-quality gin (we recommend our London Dry Gin, of course) into the jar – enough to fill to the top

 - Leave for 2-3 months, turning the jar a couple of times – we promise it’s worth the wait!

 - Take out a sample to taste

-- Strain the sloe gin and add sugar syrup a little at a time until it reaches your preferred sweetness.
+- Strain the sloe gin and sweeten to taste with sugar syrup or honey (or a mixture of both), a little at a time until it reaches your preferred sweetness.
 You can find our sugar syrup recipe below

 - Sip neat or stir and shake your homemade sloe gin in some of our favourite sloe gin cocktails